 - 1. Basic Public Key Infrastructure (PKI) knowledge; - 2.
 Software versions used by the Issuer CA; - 3.
 Authentication and verification policies and procedures; - 4.
 CA/RA security principles and mechanisms; - 5.
 Disaster recovery and business continuity procedures; - 6.
-Common threats to the validation process, including phishing and other social engineering tactics; and - 7.
-CA/Browser Forum Guidelines and other applicable industry and government guidelines.
+Common threats to the validation process, including phishing and other social engineering tactics; and - CAB forum Guidelines and other applicable industry and government guidelines.